Academic customer

 Organizational classification

-As part of internal process and system, confirmation that an entity exists and belongs to a certain organizational category, such as education, nonprofit, government, etc.
+As part of internal process and system confirmation that an entity exists and belongs to a certain organizational category such as education, non-profit, government, etc.

 Partner Accountability Management (PAM)

-The Microsoft Operations execution arm of partner remediation, rehabilitation and, in the future, readiness services.
+The Microsoft Operations execution arm of Partner Remediation, Rehabilitation, and, in the future, Readiness services.

 Partner Audit

-Partner Ecosystem Risk and Compliance (PERC)
+Partner Ecosystem Risk & Compliance (PERC)

 Playbook